D4niel0s/GAMER/README.md

 </div>

 The current State-of-the-Art when considering multi-modal tasks often leverages cross attention in transformers in order to implement multi-modal fusion, often ignoring useful information about the nature of the different modalities.
-We introduce a novel approach, considering graphs as an intermediate abstraction for multi-modal input, and using a parameter-efficient \texttt{GNN} to learn multi-modal fusion.
-We present evidence that on the \texttt{VQA} task, our approach successfully implements multi-modal text-image fusion, and performs better when operating with un-aligned embeddings rather than aligned ones.
+We introduce a novel approach, considering graphs as an intermediate abstraction for multi-modal input, and using a parameter-efficient `GNN` to learn multi-modal fusion.
+We present evidence that on the `VQA` task, our approach successfully implements multi-modal text-image fusion, and performs better when operating with un-aligned embeddings rather than aligned ones.

 <div align="center">